-St. Anne's recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+St. Anne's recognises that students at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.

-Some may also have special educational needs and may have a Statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEN Code of Practice 2014 is followed.
+Some may also have special educational needs and may have a Statement, or Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice 2015 (updated April 2020) is followed.

-For further information, please see the St. Anne's Medical Conditions Policy.
+For further information, please see the St. Anne's Supporting Students with Medical Conditions Policy.